TheGalfins/GNSS_Compare/docs/implemented_algorithms.rst

 .. math::
   S_f \approx \frac{h_0}{2}

-The parameter h-2 and h0 are the Power Spectral Density (PSD) of the random walk frequency noise and the PSD of the white noise, as defined in the suggested book above.
-Some typical values for a low quality Temperature Compensated Crystal Oscillator (TCXO) are 2e-20 and 2e-19 (in seconds).
+The parameter h-2 and h0 are the Power Spectral Densities (PSD) of the random walk frequency noise and of the white noise, as defined in the suggested book above.
+Some typical values for a low quality Temperature
+Compensated Crystal Oscillator (TCXO) are 2e-20 and 2e-19 (in seconds).
 A practical advise before using this values is to take care that we are dealing with the parameters of a variance-covariance matrix and also that they have to be converted in units of meters (remember that we have expressed the receiver clock states in units of meters).